SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       Publish data to the specified channelName.
 Expect a response from the server.
       The channelName argument must be a string.
       The data argument can be any JSON-compatible object/array or primitive.
-      This method returns a promise which will be rejected if the operation fails.
+      This method returns a <code>Promise</code> which will be rejected if the operation fails.
-      For example, it can be rejected if the (MIDDLEWARE_INBOUND)[middleware-and-authorization.md] middleware blocks the action on the server side.
+      For example, it can be rejected if the <code>MIDDLEWARE_INBOUND</code> middleware blocks the action on the server side.
       The promise will resolve once the server has processed the publish action.
     </td>
   </tr>